 - a.
 An employee may elect, at his or her option, to use accrued annual leave during PDL leave. - b.
 OCERS will maintain health care benefits while an employee is on PDL leave, whether it is paid or unpaid for a maximum of four months (17-1/3 weeks).
-Benefits coverage may be a.
-FMLA and CFRA leave will run concurrent with all other paid and unpaid family and medical-related leaves when determining the maximum duration of the leaves.
-However, CFRA leave does not run concurrently with PDL.
+Benefits coverage may be extended because the employee is also entitled to additional leave under other OCERSapproved leaves.

-- extended because the employee is also entitled to additional leave under other OCERS-approved leaves. - c.
+c.
 If an employee exhausts all eligibility for continuation of OCERS-paid health care benefits, the employee may extend those benefits at the employee's own expense through COBRA.